DegreeBachelor of Science with a major in Chemistry

 - Students will be able to compete successfully for placement in graduate programs or employment relevant to the field of study.

-A student with a major in another department may minor in Chemistry with the permission of the Chemistry and Physics Department Chair.
+A student with a major in another program may minor in Chemistry with the permission of the academic director.
 Twenty-three hours of course work is required for the Minor in Chemistry as specified below.
 This minor indicates a significant level of accomplishment in the important foundation areas of Chemistry.

 We offer qualified students the option of graduating with Honors.
 This includes significant research, scholarship or creative activity under the direction of a faculty member.
 Interested students should consult with their major advisor.